Frequently Asked Questions

 We offer an entire range of regenerative medicine interventions.
 Prolotherapy involves injecting medications that encourage your body to bring its own natural wound healing response to an injured area (like a scab healing skin).
 Platelet Rich Plasma (PRP) injections concentrate growth factors that are taken from your own blood to initiate an even stronger repair response.

-Stem Cell therapy is reserved for those tough to treat soft tissue cases, joint space narrowing associated with arthritis, and peripheral neuropathies or vascular disease.
-While it is still controversial if Stem Cell therapy can regenerate bone, the symptoms of joint space narrowing clearly improve.
-There is good evidence that new arteries can be grown in limbs so patients with vascular disease, neuropathy, restless legs or RSD now have treatment option not previously available.
+Structural Support Cell therapy is reserved for those tough to treat soft tissue cases, joint space narrowing associated with arthritis, and peripheral neuropathies or vascular disease.
+While it is controversial if Structural Support Cell therapy can regenerate bone, the symptoms of joint space narrowing clearly improve.
+There is lesser evidence that other regenerative medicine approaches can assist in the growth of new peripheral arteries giving patients with vascular disease, neuropathy, restless legs or RSD treatment option not previously available.

 Percuatneous Tenotomy is a closely related regenerative treatment.
 In this instance Ultrasound Guidance is used to direct a fine needle that pierces the skin.
 After numbing, the underlying tendon or fascia is pierced about 100 times to generate a wound healing response.
 Compare this to feathering a horse’s tail.
 Putting a PRP patch on after a tenotomy creates an even stronger repair response.

-We only use your own stem cells.
-We harvest them from either bone marrow (the iliac crest) or from fat (the stomach or buttock).
+We only use your own Structural Support Cells.
+We harvest them from you own fat (the stomach or buttock).
 These are not embryonic cells and they are not taken from another person.
 They are not manipulated either.
 We stay strictly within FDA Guidelines.

 Is Regenerative Medicine safe?

 Like any medical procedure regenerative medical treatments carry some risk with them however in general these procedures are quite safe.
-The most common side effects are short term discomfort (days for percutaneous tenotomy and Platelet Rich Plasma, and weeks for Stem Cell).
+The most common side effects are short term discomfort (days for percutaneous tenotomy and Platelet Rich Plasma, and weeks for Structural Support Cell therapy).
 Other common side effects include bleeding, infection, and swelling.

 Does it work?

 Yes!
-Eighty percent of Stem Cell patients get 50% relief and fifty percent of patients get 80% relief.
+Eighty percent of Structural Support Cell therapy patients get 50% relief and fifty percent of patients get 80% relief.
 The success rate is even higher with PRP and percutaneous tenotomy.
 Combining techniques increases the success rate.
 There are hundreds of published studies that attest to the effectiveness of regenerative medicine treatments.

 Why Regenerative Medicine instead of surgery?